rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIfirststart.md

 mdkir .ssh
 chmod 700 .ssh
 ```
-After executing the above commands restart RsyncGUI.
+After executing the above commands, quit and restart RsyncGUI.
 The first action required when restarting RsyncGUI, is to grant access the root home catalog.
 Before choosing Allow, select root of the home catalog.

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/homecatalog.png)